YAC 3.12.0

 There are also multiple scaling options available, which can scale the source and/or target field based on the cell areas of the associated source/target cells.
 In case river runoff is provided/expected by the components as a flux, this can be used to ensure conservation.

 This method has been implemented in particular to cover the mapping of the hydrological discharge.
 This quantity is provided on selected cells at the coastline.
-In ICON, the discharge is assembled at coastal land cells and then stored on the nearest ocean cells on the donor grid.
+In ICON, the discharge is assembled at coastal land cells and then stored on the nearest ocean cells on the source grid.
 The goal of all other interpolation schemes is to generate an interpolation for target cells.
-In contrast to that, this method aims to be mass conserving and not to loose any water from the donor cells.
+In contrast to that, this method aims to be mass conserving and not to loose any water from the source cells.

 Source field from atmosphere on ocean coast cells